-This test is like a typical college aptitude test.
+This test is a typical college aptitude test.
 It is considered, to some extent, that applying for armed forces is like applying to traditional colleges.
-This means that the ASVAB test measures verbal and quantitative ability: two standard metrics of mental ability.
+It means the ASVAB test measures verbal and quantitative ability: two standard metrics of mental capacity.
 The test has sections on word knowledge and paragraph comprehension, as well arithmetic reasoning and math knowledge.

-But unlike the typical university entrance test, the ASVAB test contains sections on general sciences (Biology, Chemistry, Astronomy, Physics, etc.), as well as applied sciences like Auto and Shop Information, Mechanical Comprehension, Electronics Information and Assembling Objects.
-At first, this fact may seem surprising, for what would the military needs good biologists and chemists for?
-But the comprehensive range of tests is due to the fact that armed services needs not just combat soldiers, but also people who can help perform technical duties, such as maintenance of artillery, surveillance and communication, as well as clerical duties.
+But unlike the typical school entrance test, the ASVAB test contains sections on general sciences (Biology, Chemistry, Astronomy, Physics, etc.), as well as applied sciences like auto and shop Information, mechanical comprehension, electronics' information and assembling objects.
+At first, this fact may seem surprising, for what would the military do with biologists and chemists?
+But the comprehensive range of tests shows that the armed services need not just combat soldiers, but also people who can help perform technical duties, such as maintenance of artillery, surveillance, and communication, as well as clerical duties.

 The test may sound intimidating.
-Generally, no one fails the ASVAB test.
-This should be a source of relief for anyone whose dream has always been to join the armed forces.
-After all, it’s every citizen’s right, privilege and duty to serve his or her own country, and the state must not discriminate against people who want to enlist just because of their aptitude in certain knowledge areas.
+No one fails the ASVAB test.
+It should be a source of relief for anyone whose dream has always been to pass an armed forces test.
+After all, it’s every citizen’s right, privilege and duty to serve his or her own country, and the state must not discriminate against people who want to enlist just because of their aptitude in specific knowledge areas.
 But low aggregate scores may mean that you will not get assigned to duties perceived to require higher mental ability and skill.
-For instance, getting assigned work in surveillance and communications means you must have had a high score in Verbal Ability, Arithmetic Reasoning and Auto and Shop.
+For instance, getting assigned work in surveillance and communications means you must have had a high score in verbal ability, arithmetic reasoning, and auto and shop.

 Getting assigned combat duties require high scores in Verbal Expression (makes sense, imagine what will happen to a soldier who can’t express his thoughts well!), Auto and Shop and Mechanical Comprehension.
-Thus, the higher an applicant scores in all the 9 sub tests of the ASVAB, the greater his or her options for duty assignment once accepted.
-If you only pass one or two of the sub tests, your duties may be limited to just a couple of military departments.
+Thus, the higher an applicant scores in all the nine subtests of the ASVAB, the higher his or her options for duty assignment once accepted.
+If you only pass one or two of the subtests, your duties may be limited to just a couple of military departments.

-Some sections of the armed services also refuse ASVAB test re-takes unless there are special circumstances to justify an exception.
+Some sections of the armed services also refuse ASVAB test re-takes unless there are exceptional circumstances to justify an exception.